 For example, damages in a case against your employer for breach of implied contract will be somewhat different from those in a public policy wrongful termination case.1

-Below, our California employment and wrongful termination lawyers address the following topics:
+Below, our California employment law attorneys address the following topics:

 - 1. Damages for Lost Wages and Benefits in California Wrongful Termination Cases